quchen/articles/haskell_style.md

 ---------------

-- Types always have the form `name ::` with a single space, making it much easier to find the definition of something in a large source file.
+- Types always have the form `name ::` with a single space, making it much easier to find the definition of something in a large source file, even without editor support.

 - Long types can be broken into multiple lines that each start with an arrow: